moorepants/BicycleParameters/bicycleparameters/assets/app-explanation.md

 linearized bicycle model about the upright constant speed equilibrium state.
 The eigenvalues are a function of 27 parameters as defined in [3].
-The eigenvalues can be used to assess the uncontrolled stability of a given bicycle design as well as characterize growth and decay rates and oscillatory nature of the two degrees of freedom: roll angle and steer angle.
+The eigenvalues can be used to assess the uncontrolled stability of a given bicycle design as well as characterize the growth and decay rates and oscillatory nature of the time evolutions of the two degrees of freedom: roll angle and steer angle.

 # Inputs